Marshiano-Pandt/Marshiano-Pandt/README.md

 ### Hi there 👋

-🔭 I’m currently working on SQL.
+🔭 I’m currently working on improving my skills to become a better Data Analyst/Data Scientist.

-🌱 I’m currently learning Data Science.
+🌱 I’m currently learning statistcs and how their models are used in Data Science.
 <!--
 **Marshiano-Pandt/Marshiano-Pandt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.